 Phone Calls From the IRS

 The IRS routinely calls taxpayers to deal with a variety of issues.
-An IRS officer may call you to talk about your delinquent taxes and to arrange a solution for you to pay off the debt.
+An IRS officer may call you to talk about your delinquent taxes and to arrange a solution for you to pay off the owed back taxes.
 It’s important to note that you will almost never receive a call from an IRS officer without first receiving a mailed notification arranging the phone call.

-In some cases, you may receive a call from a private debt collector about your tax debt.
+In some cases, you may receive a call from a private back taxes collector about your back taxes.
 As with calls directly from the IRS, a private collector cannot call you until a written notice has been received by you or your tax attorney.
-Private debt collectors are also required to observe your rights as a taxpayer, as well as the consumer protection rules outlined in the Fair Debt Collection Practices Act.
+Private back taxes collectors are also required to observe your rights as a taxpayer, as well as the consumer protection rules outlined in the Fair Debt Collection Practices Act.

 In some cases, you may receive an in-person visit from an IRS revenue officer.
 During the visit, the revenue officer may wish to discuss one of several issues: